tldr-pages/tldr/pages/linux/quotacheck.md

 # quotacheck

-> Scan a filesystem for disk usage, create, check and repair quota files.
+> Scan a filesystem for disk usage; create, check and repair quota files.
-> Should only be run by super-user.
+> Should only be run by the super-user.

 - Check all mounted non-NFS filesystems: